dkarunakaran/carnd-behavioral-cloning-p3/README.md

 * Model's input image dimension is (160,320,3) compared to Nvidia model input dimension.
 * Removed one fully connected layer

-## Random selection and Data augumenation
+## Data augumenation

-I have used 4 data augumenation technique and randomly select left & right images with adjusted steering angles to train the model.
+I have used 5 data augumenation technique.

-### Random selection

 In order to avoid the overfitting, left and right images are randomly selected and adjusted their andle as if it was on the centre.
 During the autonomus testing, center image is only considered.
 This is the reason why if the left or right images are selected, then adjusting the steering angle.
 CORRECTION value is found out by trian and error method and best suited value for this model is .25.